-University Library is accepting Approval Form for Thesis, Project and Dissertation Submission and Certification of Approval page of thesis/project/dissertation manuscript through email this semester, fall 2020.
+University Library is accepting Approval Form for Thesis, Project and Dissertation Submission and Certification of Approval page of thesis/project/dissertation manuscript through email this semester, Spring 2021.
 Follow these steps under "Graduate Student Information".

 Congratulations, doctoral students, on reaching this important milestone of getting ready to submit and publish the final version of your dissertation in electronic format.
 (If you are a master's program student submitting a thesis or project, please use the thesis/project submission form instead.)